-- All these securities will be debt securities, so should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which the Category (first letter) must be D for debt. - The FSB definition of government securities (see footnote 19 on page 9 of SFT Global Data Standards) asis "claims on sovereigns under the Basel III Standardised Approach.
-This" (but note that parties can diverge from this method of categorization and reach an agreement between themselves).59 The Basel III Standardised Approach expressly includes claims on:
+- All these securities will be debt securities, so should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which the Category (first letter) must be D for debt. - The FSB definition of government securities (see footnote 19 on page 9 of SFT Global Data Standards) is "claims on sovereigns under the Basel III Standardised Approach" (but note that parties can diverge from this method of categorization and reach an agreement between themselves).
+68 The Basel III Standardised Approach expressly includes claims on: - · central governments - · central banks

-This schedule is based on work conducted by the Association of German Public Banks (Bundesverband Oeffentlicher Banken Deutschlands, VOEB) in association with WM Datenservice.
+67 This schedule is based on work conducted by the Association of German Public Banks (Bundesverband Oeffentlicher Banken Deutschlands, VOEB) in association with WM Datenservice.